dedeogluhu/YetAnotherTodoList/README.md

 ### Important

-You need to set up MONGO_URI and PORT as environment variables to work
+You need to set up MONGO_URI and PORT as environment variables to work with this